LitExtension Blog

 Detailed return policy from Brooklinen

-Your FAQ page serves a similar purpose: it answers the questions shoppers have before they contact support.
-Keep it current and organized by topic.
-A well-maintained FAQ page also targets People Also Ask boxes in search, a useful organic traffic opportunity that costs nothing extra.
+A well-maintained FAQ page answers the questions shoppers have before they contact support — reducing ticket volume and keeping shoppers moving toward purchase.
+Organize it by topic and keep it current.
+A good FAQ page also targets People Also Ask boxes in search, which is a useful organic traffic opportunity that costs nothing extra.

 An example of a FAQ page on eCommerce website